220711-BigData-P3/US_Census_Data_P3/README.md

 ## General Information
 The goal of this project is to gather insights and aggregates from redistricting data provided by the [US Census website](https://www.census.gov/data.html).
-This was achieved with the following steps:
+This was achieved with the following steps.

     1. Programmatically scrape all relevant data files from 3 (one for each decade from 2000) webpages
     2. Unzip and remodel data to include only necessary information